 Modern electronic trading is driven by algorithmic order flow, so a solid understanding of buy-side activity is crucial for any trader competing in the game of trading.
 CEED.trading’s approach is based on objective research and a thorough analysis of the market microstructure including the different motivations and constraints of institutional traders, high frequency trading firms and all other opportunistic traders.

 For many prospective traders ‒ especially from lower income countries ‒ sufficient trading capital is the biggest hurdle to overcome.
-The usual source of funds can be own money, friends and family or other third parties.
-Examples of such a third-parties include fee-based remote prop trading offers such as Earn2Trade, OneUp Trader, Traderdock, or TopStepTrader promising trading capital after passing an evaluation period of simulated trading.
-To get the most out of these offers, you need to fully understand what you get in return for potentially sharing your profits with them.
-Check out our CEED.funding page for a more detailed overview.
+Luckily there are third-parties offering remote prop trading evaluations for a small nominal fee such as Earn2Trade, OneUp Trader, Traderdock, or TopStepTrader in the futures arena, FTMO for forex traders, or TraderEquity for stocks.
+They provide trading capital to traders after passing an evaluation period of simulated trading.
+To get the most out of these programs, you need to fully understand what you get in return for potentially sharing your profits with them.
+Check out our CEED.funding page for a more detailed overview and comparison.

 If you intend to use your own funds, there is still the omnipresent question: